crocs-muni/ct-tools/index.md

 This page lists tools for testing and verification of constant-timeness of programs.
-The table is based mostly on the work in [*“They’re not that hard to mitigate”: What Cryptographic Library Developers Think About Timing Attacks*](https://crocs.fi.muni.cz/public/papers/usablect_sp22) with addition of more tools.
+The table is based mostly on the work in [*“They’re not that hard to mitigate”: What Cryptographic Library Developers Think About Timing Attacks*](https://crocs.fi.muni.cz/public/papers/usablect_sp22) and
+[*“These results must be false”: A usability evaluation of constant-time analysis tools*](https://crocs.fi.muni.cz/public/papers/usablect_usenix24) with addition of more tools.
 Each tool has its own page with more information and resources, sometimes **even a tutorial on using the tool**.

 There are currently {{ site.tools.size }} tools in the table.